bbauska/W3Cx-5of5/README.md

   alt="Netscape logo." />
 </p>

-JavaScript was born in 1995 as part of the work of Brendan Eich&apos;s team at <a href="https://en.wikipedia.org/wiki/Netscape">Netscape</a> (the ancestor of <a href="https://www.mozilla.org/">Mozilla</a>).
+<p>JavaScript was born in 1995 as part of the work of Brendan Eich&apos;s team
+at <a href="https://en.wikipedia.org/wiki/Netscape">Netscape</a> (the ancestor of <a href="https://www.mozilla.org/">Mozilla</a>).
 At that time, Netscape (a hero), in association with Sun MicroSystems (another hero), provided